Emmanuel de Grouchy, marquis de Grouchy: Napoleonic Wars

 Grouchy took part in the Ulm campaign in 1805, during the War of the Third Coalition.
-He later fought with distinction at the battles of Eylau and Friedland in 1807.
+He later fought with distinction at the battles of Eylau and Friedland in 1807 against the Prussian and Russian forces during the War of the Fourth Coalition.
 Grouchy entered Spain in 1808 commanding the twelve squadrons (2,850 men) of the Cavalry Division of Marshal Moncey's Corps of Observation of the Ocean Coast, and was appointed governor of Madrid.